 Venn diagrams are an excellent way to visually represent multiple items or concepts within a topic.
 This will help you to identify the similarities and differences.

 One of the coolest things about the #studygram movement is how students put their own unique spin on their study notes.
-Everyone has different learning styles, so it’s important to create yours in a way that is going to keep you motivated and engaged.
+Everyone has different learning styles, it’s important to create yours in a way that is going to keep you motivated and engaged.
+You can even go a different direction, and create a word search(opens in a new tab or window) type of reviewer for a more fun studying experience.
 While Canva’s templates are a great place to start, you can also create your own study note designs from scratch, or print them out and personalize them with your own handwriting and illustrations.